Pixar’s Lightyear Is Finally Coming To Disney+

-It’s the origin story we’ve all been waiting for.
-Buzz Lightyear, the egotistical astronaut action figure from the Toy Story film series will be getting his own origin movie in Disney and Pixar’s Lightyear.
-Buzz Lightyear made his big screen debut in 1995’s Toy Story with his iconic space suit and chin dimple.
+Buzz Lightyear has gotten his origin movie in Disney and Pixar’s Lightyear.
+Buzz first made his big screen debut in 1995’s Toy Story with his iconic space suit and chin dimple.
 Now, with Lightyear, fans get to learn even more about the beloved Disney character.
-And lucky us, Disney and Pixar just released a brand new look at the movie, which includes new characters, a big character we’ve been waiting to see, and a plot twist we did not see coming!
+And lucky us, the movie is finally heading to Disney+ in the very near future.
+Here’s everything you need to know about Lightyear.

 Pete Docter, Pixar’s Chief Creative Officer, explained that Lightyear isn’t really a Toy Story film.
 “At first glance you might think, ‘Well this is a Toy Story film.’
 Well, not so fast,” Docter said.
 “See, back when we created the very first Toy Story, we designed Buzz Lightyear with the idea that he was a toy based on some really cool character from an epic, blockbuster film.
 Well, all these years later, we decided it’s time to make that film.”